Reference Point Ltd (company number 02156356) ("We") are committed to protecting and respecting your privacy.

 We may disclose and make available information you give us about Cardholders to our sub-contractors in connection with the provision of our services to you.

 Legal basis for processing:

 We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data to perform the contract we have entered into with you (Basis: Art 6(b) GDPR).
-We and any third parties with whom we share your personal data may also find it necessary to process your data for legitimate interests we pursue (Basis: Art 6(f) GDPR).
+Most commonly, we will use your personal data to perform the contract we have entered into with you (Basis: Art 6(b) UK GDPR).
+We and any third parties with whom we share your personal data may also find it necessary to process your data for legitimate interests we pursue (Basis: Art 6(f) UK GDPR).
 For example, we may process your data for the legitimate interest of providing you with information, products or services we believe may be of interest to you based on your use of CourseSight including courses.

 Where we store your personal data: